myminseok/pivotal-docs/greenplum/using-greenplum-for-k8s.md

 - kubectl, pks cli

-# create new greenplum cluster
+# How to create new greenplum cluster

-## get credentials for k8s.
+## get credentials for k8s

 ```
 $ pks login -a <PKS-API-URL> -u <PKSADMIN> -p <PASSWORD> --skip-ssl-validation